followmyutopia/devextreme-documentation/concepts/50 React Components/00 DevExtreme React Components.md

     docsLink: "https://reactjs.org/docs/getting-started.html"
 }

-[note] DevExtreme provides two React component libraries: DevExtreme React Components, which are wrappers over DevExtreme widgets, described here and [DevExtreme Reactive Components](https://github.com/DevExpress/devextreme-reactive/blob/master/README.md).
-Refer to [this blog post](https://community.devexpress.com/blogs/oliver/archive/2018/04/20/devextreme-new-react-wrappers-vs-native-react-components.aspx) for a detailed comparison of the two libraries.
+[note] DevExtreme provides two React component libraries: DevExtreme React Components, which are wrappers over DevExtreme widgets, described here and <a href="https://github.com/DevExpress/devextreme-reactive/blob/master/README.md" target="_blank">DevExtreme Reactive Components</a>.
+Refer to <a href="https://community.devexpress.com/blogs/oliver/archive/2018/04/20/devextreme-new-react-wrappers-vs-native-react-components.aspx" target="_blank">this blog post</a> for a detailed comparison of the two libraries.

 The DevExtreme React Component Suite is a feature-complete set of 65+ responsive and touch-enabled UI components for React applications.
 The suite includes a data grid, interactive charts, data editors, navigation and multi-purpose widgets.